-• Here, 2 subnets are used.
+• Here, two subnets are used.
 The VIP is located in one subnet and the load balanced Real Servers are located in the other.
-The load balancer requires 2 interfaces, one in each subnet.
+The load balancer requires two interfaces, one in each subnet.

-Note This can be achieved by using two network adapters, or by creating VLANs on a single adapter. • The default gateway on the Real Servers must be an IP address on the load balancer.
+• The default gateway on the Real Servers must be an IP address on the load balancer.